-To enable good contact between the ultrasound transducer and the patient, a layer of gel is spread over the area to be examined, therefore you may be asked to change into a gown.
-The procedure is usually carried out lying down.
-After the examination, the gel is simply wiped from your skin to prevent it marking your clothes.
-The gel is water soluble and is easily washed out of clothes.
+To enable good contact between the ultrasound transducer and the patient to allow sound waves to travel through, a layer of gel is spread over the area to be examined.
+A transducer is placed on the skin with gentle pressure to obtain the images required.
+After the examination, the gel is simply wiped from your skin.
+The gel is water soluble and does not mark clothing.

-Exam times vary for each ultrasound.
+Examination times vary for each ultrasound.
 Please ask our staff when booking in for the length of your examination.